TEMPERAMENTS XXIII: Neidhardt’s “für eine große Stadt” 1724Entire Contents Copyright © 2017 CBH

 I tend to add temperaments to this section of the Technical Library on demand, and this particular one, Neidhardt’s “für eine große Stadt”, was specified by visiting Swedish conductor Olaf Boman directing Berlin early music ensemble Solistenensemble Kaleidoskop in a punk fashion take on Handel’s Semele for the 2013 Sydney Festival.
-Mahan Esfahani also requested this temperament for his 2016 Brisbane Baroque solo harpsichord recital at QPAC of Frescobaldi, Pachelbel and Benda along with JS, CPE & JC Bach— and his first Sydney appearance at the Sydney Opera House in May 2017.
+Mahan Esfahani also requested this temperament for his 2016 Brisbane Baroque solo harpsichord recital at QPAC of Frescobaldi, Pachelbel and Benda along with JS, CPE & JC Bach—and his first Sydney appearance at the Sydney Opera House in May 2017.

 Here we will contemplate his 1724 suggestion for the now Big City of Sydney.

 Observe that this temperament has two sizes of narrowed fifths: Three familiar sixth-comma fifths of Vallotti, and six twelfth-comma (equal-tempered) fifths.
-Three remaining fifths are perfect to complete the circle, although none of them are located together.
+Three remaining fifths are pure to complete the circle, although none of them are located together.
 Our job is to place each fifth correctly around the circle.

 If you have just tuned Vallotti, half the notes (C, G, D, A, E♭ and A♭) do not need to be moved: Only the other six pitches need to be retuned to change your temperament to Große Stadt:

-1. Lower your f until it makes a perfect 5th with middle c', and tune up an octave to f'.
+1. Lower your f until it makes a pure 5th with middle c', and tune up an octave to f'.
 (Instead of the determined three beats a second for f–a in Vallotti, this increases the beat speed of that interval to five times a second.)

 2. Lower your b♭ to place it between e♭ and f' so that both fifths are slightly narrow.
 The equal-tempered fifth e♭–b♭ will only beat about once every two seconds, the fifth b♭–f' perhaps three times every four seconds.
 (If you have a metronome, you can confirm this latter beat rate at A440 by setting it to 45.)